KunalKumarPrasad/pokemon-explorer/README.md

 1. Installation

-- Dwnload zip file from github and unzip it
+- Dwnload zip file from github and unzip it or clone the repo
 - Navigate inside the root directory.

 - Install dependencies for both frontend and backend: